campbe13/docker-ecq2020/pandocker/WINHOWTO.md

      ```
      note: uses bash syntax so, case sensitive on the lhs, no spaces around the ` = ` and if your file name has spaces, encase in double quotes `IN="my file.docx"`
 1. Open a Command Prompt Window
-2. Run the following in a Command Window `docker run --rm --volume "%USERPROFILE%\Documents:/data"  -ti dawsoncollege2020/pandocker`  (can also  be run in [PowerShell](#powershell)
+2. Run the following in a Command Window `docker run --rm --volume "C:\Users\pcampbell\Documents:/data"  -ti dawsoncollege2020/pandocker`  (can also  be run in [PowerShell](#powershell)

-Did you get a weird `No such file or directory` when it's clearly there?
+* Did you get a weird `No such file or directory` when it's clearly there?
 Just retry, see [know bug](#no-such-file)
+* Instead of the full path `C:\Users\pcampbell`, you can use
+     * `%USERPROFILE%` environment variable in cmd,
+     * `$env:USERPROFILE` environment variable in PowerShell

-Note the first time you run this it will take longer as it has to download the image (~300MB,) subsequent runs will use the local copy.
+* Note the first time you run this it will take longer as it has to download the image (~300MB,) subsequent runs will use the local copy.

-That\'s it, if there are no typos you will see `win-my-word.md` in the same Documents directory.
+__That\'s it, if there are no typos you will see `win-my-word.md` in the same Documents directory.__
 ### headless run time example output
+Note this is running in Windows Powershell
 ```
-PS C:\Users\pcampbell\Documents> docker run --rm --volume "$env:USERPROFILE\Documents:/data"  -ti dawsoncollege2020/pandocker
+PS C:\Users\pcampbell\Documents> docker run --rm --volume "C:\Users\pcampbell\Documents:/data"  -ti dawsoncollege2020/pandocker
 pandoc.sh about to convert source win-my-word.docx to markdown destination win-my-word.md pandoc.sh see converted file win-my-word.md in the current working directory PS C:\Users\pcampbell\Documents> ls win-my*